KarkiBindu/CSharp/README.md

     - Class oe structs derived from interface must provide implementation for all interface members
     - Instance of interface cannot be created but interface reference variable can point to a derived class similar to polymorphism described
     - I is prefixed infornt of the name of interfaces
+    - If a class/struct inherits from from two interfaces with same method then the methods can be implemented explicitly to stop ambiguity
+    - If both I1 and I2 interface have same print method with void return type that a class inherited then it is implemented explicitly as </br><i>void I1.Print(){}</i>

+23. <b> Abstract Classes </b> :
+    - It is incomplete and hence cannot be instantiated but used as base class only
+    - It cannot be sealed; i.e. stop from being derived
+    - It can have implementation for some of its members unlike interface and can have fields, access modifiers
+    - A non-abstract class derived from the abstract class must have all metjods implementation in it

+24. <b> Delegates </b> :
+    - It is a reference type type-safe function pointer